ryngonzalez/ryngonzalez.com/_work/fetchnotes/the-final-experience-is-all-that-matters.md

 ## Don't break the illusion

 As an application built on web technologies, we put a premium on replicating the level of experience someone gets with a native app.
 We wanted the fluidity, the iconographic language, the layout, the attention to detail, and the gestures to all be present and executed to a T, with the same standards that all-native Cocoa applications strive to achieve.
-We wanted to build an app that accurately tracked your touches, responded seemlessly, and did the work necessary to maintain the illusion of a fully native iOS app.
+We wanted to build an app that accurately tracked your touches, responded seamlessly, and did the work necessary to maintain the illusion of a fully native iOS app.

 This was certainly the hardest challenge we faced, but we managed it, learned a lot in the process, and produced what I think it still the best web-stack iOS app around.